ArdaniahJ/Custom_Road_Signs_Detector_with_YOLOv5/README.md

 ```
 YOLOv5 expects to find the training labels for the images in the folder whose name can be derived by replacing `images` with `labels` in the path to dataset images.
 For example, in the above example, YOLOv5 will look for train labels in `/content/yolov5/Road_Sign_Dataset/images/train/`.

-# Hyperparameter Config File
+## Hyperparameter Config File
 This config file on the other hand helps to define the hyperparameter for NN during the training process.
 This project used the default config which is `data/hyp.scratch-low.yaml`.

-# YOLOv5 Custom Network Architecture
+## YOLOv5 Custom Network Architecture
 `yolov5s.yaml` contains the architecture required for training on COCO dataset.
-However, since this project doesn't use COCO dataset, the configuration thus needs to be changed.
-Below is the magic command `writetemplate` that can be used in IPython to write the contents of a code block to a specific file, in this case; the hyperparameter needed to be changed is only number of classes from `nc: 80` to `nc: 4`.
+However, since this project doesn't use COCO dataset, the configuration thus needs to be changed. <br> Below is the magic command `writetemplate` that can be used in IPython to write the contents of a code block to a specific file, in this case; the hyperparameter needed to be changed is only number of classes from `nc: 80` to `nc: 4`.
 ```python
 from IPython.core.magic import register_line_cell_magic